Chalk home page

 ts: FeatureTime

-Now, define a resolver to ingest data from your data source:
+Next, define a resolver to ingest data from your data source.
+Here’s an example of a SQL file resolver for ingesting data from Snowflake:

-Chalk assumes that your timestamp column is UTC, unless otherwise specified.
-Note: you may return many values of backfilled_feature for the same id, but they should have different ts values.
+Chalk assumes your timestamp column is in UTC.
+You may return many values of backfilled_feature for the same id, but they should have different FeatureTime values.

-Then, after running chalk apply, you can trigger this resolver to run one time using the Chalk Dashboard, or the chalk trigger command:
+Then, after running chalk apply, you can trigger this resolver to run once using the Chalk Dashboard or the chalk trigger command:

 chalk trigger --resolver your.module.path.ingest_historical_data